 and likewise, a separate technique involved.

 Kaufman's work has been presented in museums, galleries, and alternative spaces as varied as San Francisco City Hall, SF Camerawork, Sacramento's Crocker Art Museum, New York's Monique Goldstrom Gallery, and the Rumbach-Synagogue in Budapest, Hungary.
 In 2016, he participated in 'Interpretations of Vincent', at the Van Gogh Museum in Amsterdam, NL.
 “Ode to Harvey Milk” became the poster and playbill for the San Francisco Opera’s production of “Harvey Milk The Opera”.
-Brett's imagery, has graced the covers of The SF Bay Guardian, Frontiers Magazine, and over 30 issues of the San Francisco Sentinel.
+Brett's imagery, has graced the covers of The Wall Street Journal, The SF Bay Guardian, Frontiers Magazine, and over 30 issues of the San Francisco Sentinel.
 His art has been enthusiastically received over the years, and sits in many prestigious collections, including the Rene di Rosa Foundation in Napa Valley, the Anne Frank Museum in Amsterdam, and sold through the United States Holocaust Museum in Washington D.C.